Are you about to build an ecommerce website?

 The extra payment fee is kind of annoying for folks who want to use another payment provider and give their customers as many options to pay as possible.
 But it’s a cost that’s worth enduring to get on the best ecommerce tool.

-We put together an entire guide on how to create your store once you’re ready to build with Shopify.
+We also put together an entire guide on how to create your store if you’re ready to build with Shopify.

 Our recommendation only changes for true enterprise ecommerce businesses.
 If that’s you, check out Shopify Enterprise and Magento.
 Contact both companies and have them fight for your business.